Building a Trusted Brand: The Key to Attracting Target Audiences Over Paid Leads and Mass Marketing

 • Short story about a client who felt stuck and moved forward after a clear plan.

-• One data point that shows how often you work in this segment.
+• One data point from your own business that shows how often you work in this segment.

 • Simple note about how you protect time, money, or energy during the process.